Lee Sung-min (actor): 2002–2012: Seoul transition and expanding roles

-In 2002, despite being in his mid-thirties, Lee Sung-min made a tough decision to leave his wife and daughter in Daegu and venture alone to Seoul.
+In 2002, despite being in his mid-thirties, Lee made a tough decision to leave his wife and daughter in Daegu and venture alone to Seoul.
 Determined to pursue a career as an actor, he yearned to test and validate his skills in Daehangno, the heart of the Korean theater industry.
 Encouragement from those around him further pushed him to embark on the journey to Seoul.
 At that time, Lee made a promise to his family, saying, "I will give it a try for three years, and if things don't work out, I will return."

 However, Lee faced financial hardships in Seoul.
 To make ends meet, he would make a weekly trip back to Daegu and rely on a modest allowance of 100,000 won provided by his wife.
 After deducting expenses for transportation, card charges, and cigarettes, there was barely anything left.
-In order to save on transportation costs, Lee Sung-min would undertake a two-hour walk from Dongdaegu Station to his home in Shijidong.
+In order to save on transportation costs, Lee would undertake a two-hour walk from Dongdaegu Station to his home in Shijidong.
 He carried taxi and chauffeur service phone numbers in his pocket, always prepared to quickly earn money in case of unemployment.

 In Daehangno, Lee joined theater group Chaimu.
-As a member of the theater group Chaimu, Lee appeared in plays such as B Unso, Pig Hunt! and There?
+As a member of the theater group Chaimu, Lee appeared in plays such as B Unso, Pig Hunt!, and There?.
 In 2003, Pig Hunt, a satirical play, was performed from 19 to 26 October at the small theater of the Dongsoong Art Center.

 He also ventured into the film industry.
-He started with minor roles, and in 2004, he made an appearance as 'Loan Shark Gangster 1' in the film Father And Son: The Story Of Mencius, which led to a growing recognition of his talent in supporting roles.
+He started with minor roles, and in 2004, he made an appearance as Loan Shark Gangster 1 in the film Father And Son: The Story Of Mencius, which led to a growing recognition of his talent in supporting roles.
 During his time working on the film in 2004, alongside Son Hyun-joo, he was recommended for a role in a television drama.
 Actor Ahn Jae-wook, who was the lead in the drama Oh Feel Young, even adjusted his schedule to accommodate Lee Sung-min's theater commitments.

 The promised three years with his family swiftly passed, yet Lee had not been able to shake off his unknown status.
 After much contemplation, he made the bold decision to remain in Seoul, determined to set a precedent and prove that actors hailing from provincial backgrounds like himself could achieve nationwide recognition for their acting prowess.
 With the unwavering support of his family, they too relocated to Seoul.
 However, despite their collective efforts, financial hardships persisted.
 Lee vividly recalls how, during that time, he could only afford to buy cheap pork belly priced at around 1,000 won, which left his daughter disappointed.
 These challenging memories from the past continue to resonate with him to this day.